EOSIO/eos/plugins/statetrack_plugin/README.md

     would not be an expected scenario for them to fail unless there was a bug or a database inconsistency (maybe caused by bad locking mechanisms when using multiple threads?).
+- Performance
+  - Serialization options
+    - JSON serializing on the plugin
+    - Sending binary and decoding to JSON in the receiver
+      - Would need to fetch ABIs, which would make it slower overall but put less load on nodeos
+    - Place operations in a queue during transaction processing
+      - Process queue, serialize each message to JSON and send to receiver
+        - After transaction is processed (prevents failed transactions from sending do and undo operations)
+        - During transaction processing but in a separate thread
+  - Risk of making transaction processing take longer and hit CPU time limit
+    - Only for transactions sent directly to this node?
+    - Does it affect validated transactions/blocks received from the network?
+- Consensus
+  - Forks
+    - How to induce and test recovery
+  - Exceptions
+  - Other potential disruptions
+- Socket communications
+  - In the current implementation, sending a message blocks until it is received (ZMQ PUSH socket)
+  - This is useful in case receiver goes down, since nodeos will wait for it to come back up
+    - Instead of maintaining a local in-memory queue of messages that can build up too much if it carries on
+    - However, it will make nodeos unavailable for API calls, and maybe other side-effects
+  - Lost messages
+    - When receiver pulls a message from the socket but then crashes
+      - Implement message acknowledgement signal?
+      - Implement an intermediate receiver that only manages the queue?
+      - Implement a very safe persistent received-messages queue in receiver from which to recover if it crashes?

 ## Building